Senate Democrats reject proposal to share more power

 The Senate at the time instead adopted a proposal sponsored by Sen. Tim Kaine (D-Va.) to let the Democratic whip hold one chairmanship at a time.

-That reform prevented Durbin from also chairing the power Defense Appropriations Subcommittee in the 117th Congress.
+That reform prevented Durbin from also chairing the powerful defense appropriations subcommittee in the 117th Congress.